ADHD Assessment for Adults in Melbourne

 How can Positive Wellbeing Psychology help?

-At Positive Wellbeing Psychology, our experienced Melbourne psychology practice specializes in working with clients who face challenges related to attention, hyperactivity, impulsivity, executive function, and self-management skills.
+At Positive Wellbeing Psychology, our experienced Melbourne psychology practice has a special interest in working with adults and children who face challenges related to attention, hyperactivity, impulsivity, executive function, and self-management skills.
 We utilise evidence-based standardised assessment tools and evidence-based approaches including Cognitive-Behavioural Therapy.

 ADHD symptoms can change and may be concealed in adulthood, often making them harder to assess.
 We recommend consulting an experienced psychologist for ADHD assessment, diagnosis, and evidence-based therapy.